frankdean/trip-server-2/README.md

     building Final Cut for [Linux][], to enable mouse support you need to also install the `gpm` library.
-If you need to install additional libraries to fix a failed build, re-run Final Cut's `configure` script so that it re-configures the build to use the libraries.
+If you need to install additional libraries to fix a failed build, re-run Final Cut's `configure` script so that it re-configures the build to use those libraries.

 	On Debian 11 (Bullseye), install the following packages: